syncfusion-content/windowsforms-docs/WindowsForms/Office2010Form/Color-Schemes.md

 ## Applying Color Schemes

-Office2010 Form now have the option to apply the Aero theme on forms, which provides a glassy effect.
+Office2010Form now have the option to apply the Aero theme on forms, which provides a glassy effect.
 This can be done through the `ApplyAeroTheme` property.

-Aero theme support is available for Office2010 Forms when used on Windows Vista machines.
-Previously, ColorSchemes could not be applied to the Office2010 Form when the Aero theme was enabled.
-Now, ColorSchemes can be applied by disabling the Aero theme on Office2010 Forms.
+Aero theme support is available for Office2010Form when used on Windows Vista machines.
+Previously, ColorSchemes could not be applied to the Office2010Form when the Aero theme was enabled.
+Now, ColorSchemes can be applied by disabling the Aero theme on Office2010Form.

 {% tabs %}